guillaumemoreau/db-course/11_access.md

 ### Establish a connection

-- Caution: The JDBC driver must be properly located to allow the connection to be estbalished
+- Caution: The JDBC driver must be properly located to allow the connection to be established
 - A `Connection` object is used for exchanges with the DBMS
 - To connect: